trufflesuite/trufflesuite.com/src/blog/from-idea-to-minimum-viable-dapp-truffle-command-line-interface-part-2/index.md

 If you’re curious enough and willing to dig deeper into testing with Truffle, try out creating some more test cases for your smart contract but this time in Solidity.
 It’s mostly the same concepts, check out the [Truffle documentation of writing tests in Solidity](https://trufflesuite.com/docs/truffle/how-to/debug-test/write-tests-in-solidity) to get started.

-In part three,  we’ll explore ways in which you can debug your smart contract code, using the Truffle debugger and console.log feature.
+In part three, we’ll explore ways in which adding Ganache to our workflow can improve our productivity by providing some form of visibility of what happens under the hood.
 Until then, keep an eye on [Truffle's Twitter](https://twitter.com/trufflesuite) and our [GitHub Discussions page](https://github.com/orgs/trufflesuite/discussions) for more updates.

 We also hold weekly live-streamed sessions called Web3 Unleashed, where we build, interview developers in the web3 community, and discuss important developments across the ecosystem.
 You can find past episodes on the [Truffle Youtube channel](https://www.youtube.com/c/TruffleSuite) and the [unleashed section](https://trufflesuite.com/unleashed) of our website if you prefer written materials.